pnp/powerapps-samples/samples/TheSvgWorld-SVGexamples/README.md

 ## Prerequisites

-You and everyone viewing the app needs to use the "." as decimal separator (1.0 not 1,0) otherwise some SVGs won't work, because SVG-code requires this format!
+You and everyone viewing the app needs to use the `.` as decimal separator (`1.0` not `1,0`) otherwise some SVGs won't work, because SVG-code requires this format!
 Just change your language to English in your browser settings!

 ## Data Sources

 The excel file is included in the msapp-file as a static datasource, but is also included her for [Download](./assets/TheSvgWorldDataset.xlsx)

-### MySample List

-Not Applicable

 ## Minimal Path to Awesome